cloudfoundry/diego-notes/README.md

 #### Auction Work Prioritization

 When the Auctioneer receives a batch of work it must decide the order in which the work must be distributed.
 This is important.
-When scheduling heterogenous work the Auctioneer could, incorrectly, fill the Cells with small units of work before attempting to place large units of work.
+When scheduling heterogeneous work the Auctioneer could, incorrectly, fill the Cells with small units of work before attempting to place large units of work.
 As a result, these large units may fail to place even if - in principal - there is sufficient capacity in the cluster.
 However, naively prioritizing large units of work over small units of work could lead to a situation in which, for example, a single large application fills the cells and prevents a smaller application from having *any* instances running.

 To mitigate these issue the Auctioneer first sorts the batch of work it is operating on in the following order (high priority to low priority):